KopiasCsaba/ccp_audio_system_manual/for_technicians/settingup.md

 <img alt="" src="assets/reset/speaker_right.png"  align="right" style="float:right" height="260">

 * This one is a bit damaged, the level should be at 3 o'clock!
-* Check power and signal cable connections, somethimes they become loose.
+* Check power and signal cable connections, sometimes they become loose.

 <br clear="right" style="clear:right"/>